frisch1/live-aid-july-13-1985-setlist-data/README.md

 Note for the overall timing, the individual times -- both London and Philadelphia, are accurate and two-sourced.

 The mapping to the BBC and MTV simulcasts has a little drift to it due to the 1985 recordings.
 Assume timing specific to simulcasts may drift 1-2 minutes, though it's corrected at two-hour intervals to adjust.

+We claim no copyright or ownership of this data.
+If someone is organizing their collection in the future, hopefully this data helps to put the right tracks in the right order.